This post was updated on August 8, 2022.

-First you need to answer, how many closed deals do you need every month to hit your sales target?
+First, you need to answer how many closed deals you need every month to hit your sales target?

 Okay, so how many leads do you need to reach your closed sales target?

-Divide your target closed sales number by the percentage of closed sales every month.
+Divide your target completed sales number by the percentage of closed sales every month.

-Then divide your goals by number of salespeople.
-So if you have a 10 person team, each of those salespeople should follow up with 25 leads a month.
+Then divide your goals by the number of salespeople.
+So if you have a 10-person team, each salesperson should follow up with 25 leads a month.

-Continue to iterate and refine your sales process, because while you now have actionable goals in place, there will always be variables.
+Continue to iterate and refine your sales process because while you now have actionable goals in place, there’ll always be variables.
 Sales reps closing rates will vary by stage, and you may have historically higher- and lower-performing months.

 How do you manage a sales pipeline?

-A poor sales pipeline management can lead to a business suffering financial losses…or even failing.
+Poor sales pipeline management can lead to a business suffering financial losses—or even failing.